cagov/data-infrastructure/docs/new-project-setup.md

 ODI's information security policies prefer that we log out after one hour of inactivity for most accounts, and after fifteen minutes of inactivity for particularly sensitive accounts.

+!!! note
+    It's possible we will do this using Terraform in the future, but at the time of this writing the Snowflake Terraform provider does not support session policies.

 After the Snowflake account is created, run the following script in a worksheet to set the appropriate session policy: